himikkhulbe/github-demo/README.md

 # github-demo
-This is a demo for Git &amp; GitHub.
+This is a demo for Git &amp; GitHub class.

+# Teacher
+Shradha Khapra

+# Student
+Himik Khulbe